JohnKendrick/PDielec/Sphinx/pdgui.rst

 point group.
 Experimental input leaves this off by default.
 Reading a new input resets input-dependent masses and permittivity.

-For Raman calculations, *Raman activity units* chooses polarizability-volume activities in Angstrom⁴/amu or activities in the internal :math:`R_\epsilon` convention in Angstrom/amu.
+For Raman calculations, *Raman activity units* chooses polarizability-volume activities in Å⁴/amu or activities in the internal :math:`R_\epsilon` convention in Å/amu.
 This changes the displayed activities, not the physical normalisation of the tensors used by scenarios.
+The Raman activity columns in the exported *Settings* worksheet use the same selected units, indicated in their column headers.

 The *NAC Options* row controls the mode-table diagnostics. *Apply NAC* fills the LO-frequency column using the direction specified by x, y and z in the